HajimeK/BlockchainDevND/projects/project_6_Supply_Chain/project/Report.md

 ### Requirement 2: Submit Contract Address
 Provide a document with your project submission that includes the contract address.

-Document for your project must be in either ".txt" or ".md" format.

-Hint: You can view the Contract address using a blockchain explorer (e.g. Etherscan).

-Example of a random Contract address on the Rinkeby test network : https://rinkeby.etherscan.io/address/0xfb0720c0715e68f80c0c

 | Contract        | Address                                    | Link in Rinkeby                                                                 |
 |-----------------|--------------------------------------------|---------------------------------------------------------------------------------|
 | SupplyChain     | 0xF00535af2920646345c01D6d3D9b04734069C3d1 | https://rinkeby.etherscan.io/address/0xF00535af2920646345c01D6d39b04734069C3d1  |